 If you buy any of the pottery on display from the local shops, make sure you pack it in your hand luggage because it is quite fragile!
 There are lots of restaurants in the village if you want to grab a bite.
-We had a delicious lunch at Kom El Dikka restaurant of ‘molokeyah’, rice and roast duck!
-Duck is indigenous to the Fayoum oasis and duck hunting used to be a favourite pastime for the Egyptian elite.
+We had a delicious lunch at Kom El Dikka restaurant of ‘molokeyah’, rice, and roast duck!
+Duck is indigenous to the Fayoum oasis and duck hunting used to be a favorite pastime for the Egyptian elite.

 Go on a desert adventure

 Your hotel can help you book different excursions such as desert safaris and overnight camping trips.
 We went for a ride in a 4X4 Landrover with a seasoned driver.
-He navigated the humongous sand dunes while we were screaming in the back seat – definitely not for the faint hearted!
+He navigated the humongous sand dunes while we were screaming in the back seat – definitely not for the faint-hearted!
 If you are pregnant, have smaller kids with you or have any health issues, you can ask your driver to avoid the sand dunes and just drive on the dirt track.
 It is not as exhilarating though!

 Ride the dunes

 The safari guides stopped at some sand dunes perfect for sand-boarding – such a fun activity for all ages.
 The guides have sand boards in their cars already and candles to wax the bottoms and make them more slippery.
 If like me you have not been on a sand board before (or any board for that matter!) and don’t feel confident to stand, you can sit down and sort of cross your legs.